molangning/PySocks-NG-Server/README.md

 ## Usage

 PySocks-Server is preferably used with [PySocks-NG](https://github.com/molangning/PySocks-NG), Another repository that I would be maintaining if things play out nicely.
+Fixing PySocks-NG is on top of my priority right now so I may return to this in a few days/months/years/decades/never.

 ## Hey!
 There is nothing here!